-The Epiphone Excellente was the Fanciest flattop Gibson made in the 1960s, and (with its Brazilian rosewood square-shouldered dreadnought body) to some ears it was Gibson’s best.
-But in its seven-year life span, from late ’63 until the last ones were shipped in ’70, only 141 Excellentes were sold.
+The Epiphone Excellente was the fanciest flat-top Gibson made in the 1960s, and to some ears it was Gibson’s best.
+But in its seven-year production run, from late ’63 until the last were shipped in ’70, only 141 Excellentes were sold.

-We almost found out; the Excellente was almost the Sonny James Southern Gentleman model.
-If only it had sounded like a Martin D-28 – specifically, Sonny James’ Martin D-28.
+A Brazilian-rosewood/square-shouldered dreadnought, the Excellente was almost called the Sonny James Southern Gentleman model.
+If only it had sounded like a Martin D-28 – specifically, the one that belonged to Sonny James.

 James’ guitar style on record had a beautiful simplicity that came from years of playing live.
 Born James Hugh Loden in Alabama, he was playing with his four sisters in the Loden Family band by the time he was four years old, and as a teenager he had his own radio show in Birmingham.
 After military service in Korea, Chet Atkins brought him to Nashville and introduced him to Ken Nelson at Capitol Records.
 It was Nelson who suggested he combine his family nickname, Sonny, with his given name, James, to make a stage name.